 Why was this location chosen?

-Additionally, the site was chosen based on evidence from other successful Common Ground projects across Australia, which showed the importance of locating Common Grounds in proximity to public transport, local amenities and a range of public services including primary health care.
+Additionally, the site was chosen based on evidence from other successful Common Ground projects across Australia, which indicated the importance of locating Common Grounds in proximity to public transport, local amenities and a range of public services including primary health care.
+This is to assist tenants with ease of access to a range of services available to them, in addition to services delivered on site.

 What will it look like?

-• be accessible for people with disability and for people to age in place.
+- be accessible for people with disabilities and for people to age in place

 Will it be safe for tenants and the local community?